COOK: Winter Roasted Roots by Sue Kusch

-Snowy days demand comfort food and as much as I love pasta, I am committed to eating more plants every day.
+Snowy, cold days demand comfort food and as much as I love pasta, smothered in a cheesy, gooey sauce, I am committed to eating more plants every day.
 This recipe combines the best of several different recipes and it turned out to be a perfect side dish to a weekend meatloaf.
-I doubled the recipe so that I could have roasted veggies on a bed of quinoa or rice for several lunches - an excellent way to eat delicious, hearty and healthy veggies during the busy weekdays.
+I doubled the recipe so that I'd have roasted veggies on a bed of quinoa or sautéed greens for several lunches - an excellent way to eat delicious, hearty and healthy veggies during the busy weekdays.

 RECIPE: Winter Roasted Roots 8-10 servings

 Prep the veggies and mix in large bowl:

 2-3 large carrots, chopped in 1/2 inch pieces (no need to peel)